ashwaryy/college-news/README.md

 Things I am still working on
 1. Editing and deleting news items.
 Backend routes are done.
 Only frontend needs to be implemented.
+2. Making the website fully responsive.
-2. Ensuring user does not register with fake email.
+3. Ensuring user does not register with fake email.
 I am planning to implement sending verification code to user's email.
-3. Filter news items based on three categories: sports, cultural, academics.
+4. Filter news items based on three categories: sports, cultural, academics.
-4. Some bugs, minor details like redirecting to correct path, etc.
+5. Some bugs, minor details like redirecting to correct path, etc.